Brook Trout

 Salvelinus fontinalisClinical Encyclopedia

-Brook trout is a freshwater fish known for its delicate flavor and high nutritional value.
-It is rich in omega-3 fatty acids, protein, and essential vitamins and minerals.
+Brook trout is a freshwater fish known for its delicate flavor and high nutritional value, rich in omega-3 fatty acids and protein.
+It is often found in cold, clear streams and lakes.

 Macronutrient Ratio